abhistorm/FooRestaurant/README.md

 People from various cultures use the site, as do tourists visiting a new location and trying to sample local cuisine.

 It is dependent on a specific locale.
-We built the app for the sole purpose of ordering local Nigerian foods.
+We built the app for the sole purpose of ordering local people foods.

 ## Screenshots